RegentessRyona/VIC2-Youjo-Senki-Birth-of-an-Empire/README.md

 Changelog:
 -----------------------------------------------------------------

+  * 0.3:
+  Resurrected Dacia and Turkmen into existence.
+Dacia under sphere of Magna Rumeli and Turkmen are uncivilized.

   * 0.2 "Fjord":
   More dynamic music that plays when certain conditions are fulfilled.
 Most of which are determined if at war.